ThE owners manual

 Has a slightly waxier feel due to the topcoat; patina will be less variegated due to protective finish

-Cleaning Tips + Tricks
+Cleaning Tips & Tricks

-Rub a moistened finger on minor scuffs to buff them out.
+- Rub a moistened finger on minor scuffs to buff them out.

-Use a damp cloth to wipe down areas that require a deeper clean.
+- Use a damp cloth to wipe down areas that require a deeper clean.

-Poly & Bark Approved: Tools of the Trade
+Poly & Bark Approved: Tools of The Trade

 We recommend the following cleaning products for our leather pieces: